Kwenta/kwenta-state-log/templates/kip-0.md

 Outline how the change to the protocol will work and what are the steps required for implementing this change.

 * If the KIP is an update to an existing paragraph, clearly indicate the section and paragraph of the KSL to be updated.
+Quote the language to be replaced with the suggested new language.
 * If the KIP is an addition to a section, clearly indicate where the proposal should live in the KSL.

 ## Copyright